kedarnathyadav/spring-boot-fullstack/step326ReactCOntinution.md

 ```

-i made a mistake in integration test as its adding the same name evrytime:
+I made a mistake in integration test as its adding the same name everytime:

 update CustomerIntegrationTest.java: